-- The school has an e-Safety Coordinator.
-This person liaises with the Designated Child Protection Coordinator as and when the roles overlap. - The e-Safety Policy and its implementation will be reviewed annually. - Woodbridge High School's e-Safety Policy has been written by the school, building on government guidance.
+- E-safety is one aspect of Safeguarding and is essential for keeping children safe when online. - The school has an e-Safety Coordinator.
+This person liaises with the Designated Safeguarding Lead (DSL) as and when the roles overlap. - The e-Safety Policy and its implementation will be reviewed annually. - Woodbridge High School's e-Safety Policy has been written by the school, building on government guidance.
 It has been agreed by the Leadership Group and approved by governors.